Down but not out: properties of the molecular gas in the stripped Virgo Cluster early-type galaxy NGC4526: Physical conditions in the molecular gas

 In the LTE assumption, the low CN hyperfine blend ratios require $\tau_{3/2} \ge 4.5$ in the nucleus of NGC~4526.
 For typical abundances and column densities, the CN ratio also suggests an excitation temperature $\leq 20$ K in the nucleus of NGC~4526; higher temperatures depopulate those low energy levels and the transitions become optically thin.
 This low temperature is also roughly consistent with the temperatures inferred from CO, [\ion{C}{1}] and HNCO.
 If the excitation temperature is constant with radius, as suggested by the HNCO(5$-$4)/(4$-$3) line ratio, then the radial decrease in CN optical depth requires radial decreases in \nhtoo\ of a factor of 30, or in N(CN) of a factor of 100, or some combination of both.
 If we also take the HCN/\hcop\ ratio to be an indicator of density, then its constancy with radius suggests the CN optical depth changes should be attributable mostly to the CN column density, and perhaps to variations in the CN abundance.

 Large optical depths in CN in the center of NGC~4526 also imply large optical depths in other high-density tracers.
 For example, if the abundance ratio [CN/HCN] falls in the range of 1 to 5 \citep[e.g.][]{liszt+lucas,meier2015}, and if LTE applies, then we expect the optical depth of HCN(1$-$0) to be between 1.2 and 6 times that of the CN 113.49 GHz blend.
 In other words, we expect the optical depth of HCN(1$-$0) to be at least in the range of 5 to 30.
+Similar comments apply to \hcop\ and HNC. \citet{jd_hcn} found comparably high optical depths in HCN and \hcop\ in some nearby spirals, based on observations of those species' \thirc\ isotopologues.

-Similar comments apply to \hcop\ and HNC.
-High optical depths might explain the unusual lack of radial trends in any of the ratios involving two high-density tracers.
+High optical depths might explain the unusual lack of radial trends in any of the ratios involving two high-density tracers in NGC~4526.
 Implications for the use of an HCN/HNC thermometer such as that in \citet{hacar_hnc} are not clear, since that proposed thermometer is based on a purely empirical calibration.
 In contrast, if [CN/HNCO] is $\sim$ 1 \citep{meier2015}, the optical depth of the HNCO(5$-$4) and (4$-$3) transitions should be between 0.2 and 0.4 times that of CN.
 Thus, the HNCO lines are probably somewhat thick ($\tau \sim 1$) in the nucleus of NGC~4526 and the HNCO temperature estimate from section \ref{sec:hnco_temp} should still be reliable.